 - As states gradually reopen, the U.S. economy is showing signs of life after one of the most significant downturns in history.

-These five charts illustrate this progress as the economy recovers from one of the most significant downturns in history.
+As states gradually reopen, the U.S. economy is showing signs of life after one of the most significant downturns in history.